makeabilitylab/physcomp/electronics/electricity-basics.md

 ### A hydraulic analogy

 In circuits, we often use hydraulic (and other) analogies to aid understanding.
 For example, think of *voltage* as analogous to *water pressure* in a water plumbing system.
 An increase in water pressure provides more force to propel water molecules through the pipes—and water flows from high pressure (intake supply) to low pressure (out an open valve).
 Similarly, an increase in voltage provides more force to "push" electrons (from high electric potential to low electric potential) through a circuit.
 And, just as a wider water pipe can carry more water, so too can a thicker conductive wire carry more current.
 Obstructions in the pipe—such as sand or, worse, clay—can slow the flow of water.
-Similarly, in circuits, we can insert resistors to impede the flow of current.
+Similarly, in circuits, we can insert resistors—which are materials with less displaceable electrons—to impede the flow of current.

 |            | Electric                       | Hydraulic                                |
 |------------|--------------------------------|------------------------------------------|